BLOG

 But isn’t the main account short of money?

-Your main bank account will certainly look to be short of money.
+Your main bank account will certainly have less money in it.
 But that’s partly the point!

 The second very powerful benefit coming from the exercise is that your main bank account should have a lower balance and this should act as a trigger to do something about it.